sombra-studio/pyglet-particle-system/README.md

 ## Usage

-Install the package by running: `pip install .` in this directory.
+Install the package locally by running: `pip install .` in this directory.
+Or you can use `pip install pyglet_particles`

 You can see an example in the file **main.py**, and you can run it like this:

 `$ python main.py`